Follow the steps listed below to effectively integrate a printer into your shop’s operations and enable flawless printing of tickets and receipts.

 Printer Name: Input the name you would like the printing route displayed under.
 Common examples include: Receipt Printer, Kitchen Printer, Make Tickets, etc.

-IP Address: Enter in the exact IP address listed on the small slip that printed when you first turned on your printer.
-Make sure to double check that the IP address on the printed slip matches the address you typed in, including any periods.
+IP Address: Enter in the exact IP address listed on the small slip that printed when the printer was first turned.
+Ensure the IP address on the printed slip matches the address typed in here, including all periods.

 Cash Drawer Attached: If this toggle is turned on, this indicates that a cash drawer is attached to the printing route.
 This toggle must be on for a physical cash drawer to function with your POS.

-Printer is Enabled: If this toggle is turned on, the printing route will be able to print and recieve tickets.
+Printer is Enabled: If this toggle is turned on, this printing route will be able to print and receive tickets.

-Host Device: Select which device you would like set as the host device for this printing route.
-This should be a device that recieves all of your desired tickets and is always kept on.
+Host Device: Select the device that will receives all tickets to be printed.
 Most commonly, this is set to a main register or ticket screen device.

-You will only be able to re-print make tickets and receipts from the transaction screen on your host device.
+Tickets can only be re-printed from the transaction screen on the host device.

-1. Once you have filled in all of these fields, click Save in the top right corner:
+1. Once complete, click Save in the top right corner:

-1. Your printing route will then be listed under the printer settings page:
+1. The new printing route will then be listed under the printer settings page: